mikenorthorp/OpenGL_Screensaver/ScreenSaver/README.md

 Making the Program Do Things
 ----------------------------

+1. Run the screensaver.exe found in the debug folder or run it in visual studio as a project
-1. Click the buttons to see their effects.
+2. Click the buttons to see their effects.
-2. To exit the program just hit the exit button in the corner.
+3. To exit the program just hit the exit button in the corner.

 Citations